 - Avoid unnecessary growth expansion; - Manage growth within the Town's fiscal capabilities; - Avoid "leap-frogging" in the development of new areas by encouraging orderly, economical and continuous development.

 4.1.
+Future Land Use Policy

+4.2.
+New Development

-Future Land Use Policy The Town shall encourage growth and development in accordance with Map 1 -Future Land Use Patterns - and in keeping with the policies contained in this document.
+development in accordance with Map 1 - Future Land Use Patterns - and in keeping with the policies contained in this document.